akhodeir/OBAL_V2/README.md

   5. Use old linux version which require re-compile to disable CONFIG_STRICT_DEVMEM
   6. Use 32-bit Ardupilot applications

+**Donation**

+Please consider donating for the project.
+There were tremendous effort added in this project.
+Many prototype boards were built and a lot of tools were purchased to make this project become true.

+click image below to start donating :

 [
 ![Donate with PayPal](https://github.com/akhodeir/OBAL_V2/blob/main/photo/paypal-donate-button.png)
 ](https://www.paypal.com/donate/?hosted_button_id=LGAC3VKW2A8ZA)

+**Important**

+Use this project at your own risc.
+The authors and contributors will not be able to provide any help if PayPal complains about usage.